 - Check the Competition: Look at what successful creators in your niche are doing, but don’t copy them.
 Instead, find a gap.
 What content are they missing?
 What can you do differently or better?

-- Go Narrow: Instead of a broad niche like “gaming,” try something more specific like “retro gaming reviews” or “Minecraft building tutorials.”
+- Go Narrow: Instead of picking a big niche like “gaming,” choose something more specific.
+For example, try “retro gaming reviews” or “Minecraft building tutorials.”
+A focused niche helps you reach the right audience faster.
 A narrow niche helps you build a dedicated audience faster.

 Which type of channel grows fastest on YouTube?

-Channels that grow fastest often fall into high-demand niches with a strong visual component and a dedicated audience.
+The fastest-growing channels are usually in popular niches.
+They have strong visuals and loyal audiences.
+People love watching and sharing their content.
 Examples include gaming tutorials, quick-recipe cooking channels, tech reviews, and short-form comedy.
 Consistency and high-quality content are more important than the niche itself.

 What type of YouTube videos make the most money?

 Video topics with high advertising demand tend to earn more.
 These often include finance, business, tech reviews, health, and lifestyle.
-The revenue also depends on your audience’s location; viewers from countries like the US, UK, and Canada generate higher ad revenue.
+Your earnings also depend on where your viewers live.
+People watching from the US, UK, or Canada usually bring higher ad revenue.
+That’s why audience location matters for your income.

 Google/YouTube Account